daveshap/OpenAI_Agent_Swarm/intercom/README.md

 {message}
 ```

-## InterComService
+## IntercomService

-Purpose of InterComService is to handle everything related to communication between agents
+Purpose of IntercomService is to handle everything related to communication between agents

 The most important methods: